chaitjo/learning-tsp/README.md

-# Learning TSP Requires Rethinking Generalization
+# :briefcase: Learning TSP Requires Rethinking Generalization

 This repository contains code for the paper [**"Learning TSP Requires Rethinking Generalization"**](https://arxiv.org/abs/2006.07054) by Chaitanya K. Joshi, Quentin Cappart, Louis-Martin Rousseau, Thomas Laurent and Xavier Bresson.

-## Overview
+## :newspaper: Overview

 - End-to-end training of neural network solvers for combinatorial problems such as the **Travelling Salesman Problem** is intractable and inefficient beyond a few hundreds of nodes.
 While state-of-the-art Machine Learning approaches perform closely to classical solvers for trivially small sizes, they are **unable to generalize** the learnt policy to larger instances of practical scales.
 - Towards leveraging transfer learning to **solve large-scale TSPs**, this paper identifies inductive biases, model architectures and learning algorithms that promote generalization to instances larger than those seen in training.
 Our controlled experiments provide the first principled investigation into such **zero-shot generalization**, revealing that extrapolating beyond training data requires rethinking the entire neural combinatorial optimization pipeline, from network layers and learning paradigms to evaluation protocols.

-## End-to-end Neural Combinatorial Optimization Pipeline
+## :rocket: End-to-end Neural Combinatorial Optimization Pipeline

 Towards a controlled study of **neural combinatorial optimization**, we unify several state-of-the-art architectures and learning paradigms into one experimental pipeline and provide the first principled investigation on zero-shot generalization to large instances.